 - Next Steps & Needs – Specific leadership decisions or support required

+This creates rhythm in reporting and helps executives anticipate the information they’ll receive, making it easier to follow the story across weeks and months.
 This predictable rhythm lowers cognitive load, enables pattern recognition, and creates a coherent transformation narrative rather than disconnected status reports.

 Measuring the Impact of Storytelling